haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

  - [ ] Submitted original map reflection for each exercise
  - [ ] Completed the X Moodle exams

-To ensure that map outputs are original,
+To ensure that your submissions are original:
+- Map output: Your name has to be mentioned on the map output and they will be compared with others
+-

 ### Getting help
 - Step by step process
 1. Materials (location, extras, etc)